Health insurance in the Netherlands (2026 guide for expats)

 Once a year — cancel by 31 December and take out a new policy by 31 January.
 Insurers cannot refuse you for the basic package.

 Setting up the rest of your household admin too?
-See our guides to home insurance, car insurance and legal insurance in the Netherlands.
+Our overview of insurance in the Netherlands explains what is compulsory beyond health cover, and we have separate guides to home insurance, car insurance and legal insurance.

 Receive quotes in your area